humdrum-tools/humdrum-documentation/guide/ch14/index.md

 -----------------------

-Another useful feature is the [**humsed**](/tool/humsed)
-\"read\" or `r` operation.
+Another useful feature is the [**humsed**](/tool/humsed) "read" or `r` operation.
 Whenever a leading regular expression is matched, a file is read in at that point.
 Suppose, for example, that we want to annotate a file with Humdrum comments identifying the presence of cadential 6-4 chords.
 First, we might create a file \-- `comment.6-4`